Finding better ways to provide the materials the world needs

 Our Kennecott mine is a world-class, integrated copper mining operation located just outside Salt Lake City, Utah, in the United States.
 Our Kennecott mine produces gold, silver and tellurium as byproducts of our copper mining.
 We’ve also progressed pre-feasibility studies further push back the northern wall to extend open-pit mining beyond 2032, and are advancing studies to support an underground mine below the existing open pit, due to be complete by 2024.
 Potential underground mining would occur concurrently with open pit operations and result in increased copper output.

 In 2019, after 75 years of operation, Kennecott retired its coal-fired power plant in Magna, Utah.
-Power for the operation will come from renewable energy certificates purchased from Rocky Mountain Power – primarily from wind and solar resources.
+The operation is now powered by renewable energy purchased from Rocky Mountain Power – primarily from wind and solar resources.

-Closing the plant and acquiring renewable energy certificates will remove more than one million tons of carbon dioxide every year from Kennecott’s Wasatch Front operations, reducing its annual carbon footprint by as much as 65%.
+Switching from coal-fired power to renewable energy removes more than one million tons of carbon dioxide every year from Kennecott’s Wasatch Front operations, reducing its annual carbon footprint by as much as 65%.
 The renewable energy certificate program is Green-e energy certified, and meets the environmental and consumer-protection standards set by the Center for Resource Solutions.

 At the Resolution Copper Project in the US, we continue ongoing stakeholder engagement in our effort to seek consent to progress the project consistent with the International Council on Mining and Metals (ICMM) Statement on Indigenous Peoples and Mining.